Tuning diffusioosmosis of electrolyte solutions by hydrostatic pressure: Diffusio-osmotic slip velocity

 As before, we begin with the case of large positive $\mathrm{Pe} \mathcal{Q}$, which represents a limiting case of special interest.
 This corresponds to the dash-dotted curve obtained using $\Delta p = - 3.67 \times 10^2$ that provides $\mathrm{Pe} \mathcal{Q} = 30$.
 With these parameters, in the most of the charged slit $u_s = 0$, i.e. the diffusioosmosis is not generated at all.
 This follows from $c_m \simeq 1$ and $\partial_x c_m \simeq 0$ up to $x \simeq 0.7$ (see Fig.~\ref{fig:c}).
 The diffusio-osmotic flow emerges only at larger $x$ being negative, i.e. toward the ``fresh'' reservoir.
 It can also be seen that the function $u_s(x)$ has its minimum at $x \simeq 0.9$.
 That a slip velocity curve should exhibit a minimum in this mode is not immediately evident.
-An analysis of the reasons of its origin remains challenging and requires more theoretical effort beyond the scope of this paper.
+The reasons of its origin are definitely hidden in a complex interplay between rapidly growing concentration (see Fig.~\ref{fig:conc_inf}) and the decreasing in magnitude (negative) $\phi_s$ (see Fig.~\ref{fig:phis}) in Eq.~\eqref{ui2}, but a detailed analysis remains challenging and requires more theoretical effort beyond the scope of this paper.

 For all other examples in Fig.~\ref{fig:us} the lowest value of $|u_s|$ is attained at $x=1$, and the upper at $x=0$.
 When $\Delta p$ is chosen so that $\mathcal{J} = 0$ [with our parameters this corresponds to $\Delta p \simeq -33$ that provides a positive total flow rate], on increasing $x$ the negative slip velocity shown by the dotted curve augments (reduces in magnitude) strictly monotonically.
 So does $u_s$ for the case $\mathcal{Q}= 0$ attained with $\Delta p \simeq -81$.
 In the former case the negative slip velocity is rather small in magnitude, but remains finite.
 In the latter case $|u_s|$ is very large near the ``fresh'' reservoir, but quite small (although nonzero) at the opposite side of the slit.
 For $\mathrm{Pe} \mathcal{Q} = -30$ attained using $\Delta p = 3\times 10^2$ (the solid curve in Fig.~\ref{fig:us}) the slip velocity is negative and quite large near the ``fresh'' end, but decreases in magnitude rapidly in this region, which is due to fast concentration changes (see Fig.~\ref{fig:c}).
 In the most of the channel, however, $u_s \simeq 0$, i.e. the diffusioosmosis does not occur at all, since $c_m \simeq c_1$ and $\partial_x c_m \simeq 0$.